jhuttner/rtcommit/README.md

 			}
 		}

-Your port may be 5222.
-For help getting the client and server info, ask your OPS people.

 Note: In the config file, you must store your password as the base-64 encoded value.
-This does not protect the password, but prevents accidental, clear-text password viewing.
+This prevents accidental, clear-text password viewing.

 		>>> import base64
 		>>> base64.b64encode('password')